SCullman/BC-Expand/readme.md

 ### Conclusion for Custom API
 The direction Microsoft and Business Central are taking with the Custom API is the right one.
-I appreciate the clean separatation of APIs from other APIs or even the UI.
+I appreciate the clean separation of APIs from other APIs or even the UI.
 They can develop without dependencies.

 Also, a simple association no longer results in a collection.
-I also like that both required AL code and resulting $metadata are more dense.
+I also like that both required AL code and resulting $metadata are now denser.

-So far I have not found a way to get and use multiple navigation properties of the same type in one entity.And I dislike the idea that EntityName is used as the name of the navigation 🤦‍♂️.
-Naming is serious.
+So far I have not found a way to get and use multiple navigation properties of the same type in one entity.
+And I dislike the idea that EntityName is used as the name of the navigation.
+Naming is serious, and should not be overridden by simple conventions like a sequence of fields.

 I don't think I'll get used to the Custom API that quickly, at least when I want to use custom APIs for querying data.